 App integration is a must for devices like security cameras, and the Cloud Cam is no different.
 Though the Cloud Cam has an app, it’s not as popular as the Alexa app.
 Instead, it uses an app called Cloud Cam.
-With it, you can watch the live feed as well set the camera’s sensitivity or the set up the geofence.
+With it, you can watch the live feed, set the camera’s sensitivity, or set up the geofence.

 Quite naturally, you can also watch the live feed on Alexa-enabled devices like the Echo devices and Fire TV.

 On the other hand, the Wyze Cam also offers Alexa compatibility, meaning you can watch the feed via Alexa-enabled devices.
 However, the app’s interface is a tad complicated and needs work.

 So, which one should you buy?
 At $99, the Amazon Cloud Cam has all the essential features required in a security camera.
 However, some of the features such as person detection and motion zones are locked, unless you subscribe to the cloud plan.
 The basic cloud plan starts at $6.99 per month.